 - The marketing major is ideal for <link> transfer students with AS or AAS degrees, incoming freshman, and graduates currently working in the field of business.

-- Students participate in various clubs and activities such as Enactus (formerly Students in Free Enterprise - SIFE) and the Center for Rural Entrepreneurial Studies (CRES).
+- Students participate in various clubs and activities including the Center for Rural Entrepreneurial Studies (CRES).

 Program Requirements & Curriculum